r2d2butbetter/git-github-session-gdg-iiitsricity/README.md

 # Some programs to discuss

-**Github Hacktoberfest** is a month-long celebration of open source projects, their maintainers, and the entire community of contributors.
-Held every October, it encourages developers to contribute to open source repositories on GitHub, guiding new contributors through their first pull requests and fostering a collaborative coding environment.

 **Google Summer of Code (GSoC)** is a global program that brings new contributors into open source software development.
 Launched in 2005, GSoC pairs students and beginners with mentoring organizations to work on real-world coding projects.
 Participants gain valuable experience, improve their coding skills, and contribute to open source communities.
 The program runs annually, offering stipends to contributors who successfully complete their projects.
 GSoC has helped thousands of developers kickstart their careers and foster a passion for open source.
 By participating, contributors not only enhance their technical skills but also become part of a global community dedicated to collaborative software development.